 Proteins lie at the heart of all biology.
 We offer cutting edge services for the analysis, identification and quantitation of proteins as well as specialist services in measuring protein synthesis and degradation rates.
 At Proteomics Western Australia we offer both deep expertise and a user friendly environment to help you design and execute your studies successfully while we deliver world class data and analysis on WA's state of the art infrastructure.
 Our enduring aim is to build successful collaborations with the life sciences sector to contribute to Australia’s health, environmental, economic and social wellbeing.
 We can also offer support to researchers in the form of grant writing assistance and utilisation of the facility generally qualifies as an in-kind contribution from NCRIS and Bio Platforms Australia, helping your grant applications be the most competitive they can.

-The WA Proteomics Facility is a node of Proteomics Australia based at CMCA that provides services to WA researchers including - sample analysis by mass spectrometry, data analysis and consulting.
+The WA Proteomics Facility is a node of Proteomics Australia based at CMCA.
 Services are delivered through a joint venture between The University of Western Australia and Proteomics International.

 The services offered by the WA Proteomics Facility focus on:

-- Protein identification to provide evidence to link a protein to the gene that encodes it
+- Protein identification to provide evidence to link protein to the gene that encodes it

-- Quantitative proteomics to reveal the abundance of specific proteins in a complex sample
+- Label free quantitation to reveal the identity and abundance of proteins in a complex sample

-- Targeted proteomics to enable specific proteins of interest to be analysed
+- Targeted proteomics to selectively quantitate specific proteins of interest

 - Flux proteomics to measure the synthesis and degradation rates of proteins

-If you want to understand more about proteomics and how it can relate to your biological question, contact [email protected].
+If you want to understand more about proteomics and how it can relate to your biological questions, contact [email protected]